Skip to Main Content

 Ultimately, other cash back cards that earn higher rates on your key bonus categories are the best partners for the flat-rate Blue Business Cash card.

-The American Express Blue Business Cash card is best for small businesses or startups with expenses that may fall outside typical business spending categories.
-The 2 percent cash back rate is top-notch, but the $50,000 yearly spending cap (before reverting to 1 percent back) could be a fatal flaw for many cardholders.
-However, it makes a great card for those who know their business expenses well or are just starting out.
+The American Express Blue Business Cash card is best for small businesses or startups with expenses that may fall outside of typical business spending categories.
+The 2 percent cash back rate is top-notch, but the $50,000 yearly spending cap may not be attractive for many cardholders.
+However, it makes a great card for those with smaller yearly expenses or who are just starting out.

 For rates and fees of the American Express Blue Business Cash™ Card, please click here.